BurlingtonCodeAcademy/webdev-prework/07_reusing procedures_with_functions.md

 ```
 **What is the significance of return?**

 `return` is an extremely important keyword and is tied directly to the *input* and *output* relationship of a function's definition. `return`, when encountered in a function, will end that function's execution.
 Whatever is to the right of that `return` keyword, then, will be the value that the function will equate to when called.
+Think of `return` as the *output* of a function.

 For example, `isEven` has two choices for a `return` value: `true` or `false`.
 Depending on the *argument* passed in, that function will `return` one of those two values.
 That value, then can be stored in a variable and used elsewhere!